aaron-grau/curic/react/homeworks/questions/dollar_store/README.md

 ## Phase 0: Setup

-To get started download the [project skeleton][currency-skeleton].
+To get started, download the [project skeleton][currency-skeleton].
 Make sure to run `npm install` to get all the required node modules.
-To see the app, open `index.html` in your browser, and make sure to run `webpack --watch` to keep your code up to date.
+Set up [`webpack-dev-server`][dev-server] and run `npm start`.
 Note, there will be webpack errors but we'll work on fixing those right now.

+[dev-server]: ../../../readings/webpack_dev_server.md
 [currency-skeleton]: ./skeleton.zip?raw=true

 Poke around the components in the `frontend/components` folder and get